opensafely/documentation/docs/updating-the-docs.md

 Do not commit changes directly to the main branch.

+## Documentation style

+When adding or revising text, use [Semantic Line Breaks](https://sembr.org/) rather than fixed length lines.
+With semantic line breaks, the diff is more concise and easier to interpret than with fixed length lines, where a single change can propagate through a whole paragraph.

 ## Making changes to the study definition variables

 Edit the docstrings in the [`patients.py` file in the `cohort-extractor` repository](https://github.com/opensafely-core/cohort-extractor/blob/master/cohortextractor/patients.py).